 I also firmly believe it is important that you create a sacred space for yourself and your meditation practice in your home.
 It can be a meditation room, but it can also be a corner in your bedroom or inside your walk-in-closet.
 Here you will create an altar that you’ll decorate with things that are important to you.
 It does not have to be Buddha statues and crystals, it can be a framed photo of your loved once, a flower or whatever.

 In the beginning of your meditation practice (or just days you feel that you need it) it might be easier for you to do a Guided Meditation.
 Then you’ll have someone talking you thru the whole thing, to help you stay with your breath and stay present to what is.
-Go check out my Guided Meditations .
+Check out I am EarthBound Podcast with free guided meditations.

 My 5 Best Meditation Tips

-- Meditate at the same time every day.
+3. Meditate at the same time and the same place every day.